Shot on Galaxy S26 Ultra (Expert RAW)

 Quick edit (built-in Gallery)

-Open Gallery → Albums → Expert RAW → pick the photo
+Open the Gallery app → Albums → Expert RAW → pick the photo with the RAW mark in the lower-left corner.

 Tap Edit (pencil)